Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 “Having the vaccine available for teachers,” she said at a town hall Monday with parents and educators, “does not solve all the problems.”

 In Maryland, meanwhile, a limited vaccine supply is forcing teachers to “compete” with other priority groups for a chance at immunization, according to acting health secretary Dennis Schrader.
-There are three times as many people eligible for vaccination as there are vaccines, but Gov. Larry Hogan (R) has said that the bottleneck in distribution is deliberate, meant to ensure every dose goes into an arm as soon as possible.
+There are three times as many people eligible for vaccination as there are vaccines, but Gov. Larry Hogan (R) has said the bottleneck in distribution is deliberate, meant to ensure every dose goes into an arm as soon as possible.

-Hogan is adding to the chaos by pressing school leaders to take immediate action to reopen schools, setting a deadline of March 1.
+Hogan is adding to the turmoil by pressing school leaders to take immediate action to reopen schools, setting a deadline of March 1.
 He argues that waiting longer will only intensify academic losses and social-emotional stresses that children face.
 But critics call the date arbitrary and dismissive of what teachers need.

 And in Northern Virginia, school officials have begun to vaccinate thousands of staffers, even as the largest school systems continue to instruct students online-only.
 Fairfax County’s vaccination plan hit a serious snag Monday, when a sudden depletion of Virginia’s vaccine supply forced officials to unexpectedly cancel the scheduled inoculations of roughly 15,000 Fairfax staffers.

 Like its neighboring systems, Fairfax has repeatedly delayed the return to school.
-This hesitation goes against pressure from Gov. Ralph Northam (D), who said in mid-January that six months’ worth of state data suggest schools can reopen safely with appropriate health protocols.
+That hesitation goes against pressure from Gov. Ralph Northam (D), who said in mid-January that six months worth of state data suggests schools can reopen safely with appropriate health protocols.
 He said it is “critical” to return children to school.

 “And while getting everyone vaccinated is not necessary to reopen schools,” he said, “it will make it a lot easier.”